Little Gems

 When Your Kind of Grief Doesn’t Come with a Sympathy Card

 In the midst of wrenching loss, many of us get the message from our culture or from those around us that we’re doing it wrong.
-That we’re too sensitive.
-That we shouldn’t be feeling grief over this experience we’re facing.
 Ambiguous loss and disenfranchised grief are both ways that social and cultural expectations add complexity to our grief experiences.

 Better Sleep for Better Mental Health